Space Epoch

 Space Epoch is a Chinese space launch company based on Beijing, which is developing a stainless-steel, methane-liquid oxygen type rocket, named XZY-1 or Yuanxingzhe-1 (元行者一号).

 The company secured a 200 million yuan (US$27.6m) in financing in 2023.

 A collaboration with Taobao (Alibaba‘s e-commerce shopping platform) to make reusable rockets for parcel delivery was announced in March 2024.

 History

 In January 2023, the company performed hot fire tests of its rocket.

 The XZY-1 rocket is 64 meters tall, with a payload capacity of 6.500 kg to 1.100 km sun-synchronous orbit (SSO).
 The tanks are three and fours meter diameter.
 The cargo cabin has a volume of over 120 m^{3}.

 The Yuanxingzhe 1 is designed to be reusable and capable to sea landing.

-First flight is planned in 2025.
+First flight was planned in 2025.
+It's now planned for the end of 2026.